elkrammer/kegger/README.md

 # Kegger - RSVP Manager

 Kegger is an Event / RSVP manager to keep track of guests attendance.
-The application is split in two: the API (Go) and the frontend(Vue.js).
+The application is split in two modules: the API (Go) and the frontend(Vue.js).

 ## Features